gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 Copyright (c) 2020 Grupo Santander

-We intent to release this specification under MIT license, pending internal process.
+We intend to release this specification under the MIT license, pending internal process.